rkluger68/cpycourse/docs/training/tutorial.md

 ## Python program building blocks

-As mentioned above a program is build as a sequence of statetements.
+As mentioned above a program is build as a sequence of statements.
 This is very rough and needs to be breakdown to more basic building blocks of the programming language.
-A brief, incomplete overview
+A brief (incomplete) top-down view of a program is build up:

+Program
 1. Comments
-2. Expressions
+2. Statements
-3. Statements
+3. Expressions
-4. Variables
+4. Operands and Operators

+which means:
+  - a program is a sequence of comments and statements
+  - a statement is either an 'executable instruction' (***do-something***) or an 'evaluable expression' (***compute-something***)
+  - an expression is build up from operands and operators

+### Program execution

+Running a program therefore can be described as a top-down process of execution of statements and evaluation of expressions.

 ### Comments

 Comments are used for inplace documenting the code.
 In Python the '#'-delimiter starts a comment.
 A comment ends at the end of a line.
+The Python interpreters ignores comments.

     # This is a single line comment

-### Expressions

-An expression is sequence of operands and operators evaluating to a single value.
-Operands itself can be expressions.
-Examples:

-    "foo"        # string literal
-    3.14         # float literal
-    True         # boolean literal
-    a + b        # simple expression using add-operator x == y       # simple expression using equal-comparison operator id(x)        # simple expression using 'id()'-builtin function getting the memory address the variable 'x' refers to a is b       # simple expression using 'is'-operator (check identity as with id()-builtin function)

-The evaluation (calculation) of an expression itself is triggered by an appropriate statement.
-Expressions are printable and assignable.
-Because expressions are assignable, they form the smallest unit of reusable code.

 ### Statements